mager/magerdotco/src/pages/posts/2019-10-17-square-unboxed.md

 > Kim: We’re getting into interior design.

 > Dhar: Drops.
-Celebs can “drop” new launches on Instagram.
+Celebs can “drop" new launches on Instagram.

 > Iggy: Education will be disrupted; it will be more personalized.